 “Turn off your mind, relax, and float” is the opening line to a Beatles song, but it might as well be the slogan for Salt Float Center located at 149 Valley Road in Upper Montclair.
 Saltwater tubs provide patrons with the opportunity to restore their minds and bodies via sensory deprivation.
-You’ll emerge feeling serene and energized all at once.
+Guests emerge feeling serene and energized all at once.
 The complimentary tea and opportunity to journal afterward are lovely bonuses to the experience.
 Read on to learn more about Salt Float Center in Montclair plus what it’s like to float in total darkness and silence.

 About the Owner

-Rob McDonald (No relation to the author) first learned about floating in 2007, but at that time he was deep in hectic day-to-day of corporate life, being a new father, and fitness training mornings and evenings on top of a daily commute of over 3 hours.
+Rob McDonald (No relation to the author) first learned about floating in 2007, but at that time he was deep in hectic day-to-day of corporate life, being a new father, and fitness training mornings and evenings on top of a daily commute of three-plus hours.
 He booked his first float in October of that year, and the result was transformative:

 “I will never forget the excitement and anticipation leading up to it.
 It was so foreign to me that it held the same magical prospect of traveling to a distant land.
 It had not only lived up to my expectations but far exceeded anything I could have imagined it would be.
 I had chanced upon something that let me put aside my entire life for a precious window of relaxation, rejuvenation, and exploration.
 As I drifted around the streets afterward, in that sweet, sweet, post-float state of mind, I knew that my life path had shifted.”